 A non-profit consortium of colleges and universities, the Kentucky Institute for International Studies (KIIS) sponsors summer, winter and semester study abroad programs in over 20 countries in Europe, Asia, Africa, Canada, and Latin America.
 An acknowledged leader in international education, KIIS is also recognized as one of the most cost-effective study abroad organizations in the United States.
 Our objective is to make the international experience available to the widest range of participants, and we work hard to keep expenses down so that our programs can stay within reach of the typical college or university student.
-Over the last 35 years, KIIS has provided life-changing international experiences for nearly 9000 students.
+Over the last 38 years, KIIS has provided life-changing international experiences for over 10,500 students.
 KIIS welcomes students from any academic institution in the United States and Canada to participate in its study abroad programs.

 Who participates on KIIS programs?

 Undergraduate, graduate, and honors students from all academic disciplines (individuals not currently enrolled in a college or university may also apply).
 Summer and winter program applicants must have a cumulative GPA of 2.0 or above at the time of application.
 Semester applicants must have a 2.75 GPA or above.
 Winter applicants must have a 2.0 GPA or above at the time of application, with the exeption of the Maya Mexico Winter program, which requires a 3.2 GPA or higher.
 Preference is given to students from KIIS member schools, yet applicants from any North American college or university are always welcome to apply.
 For more, see Academics.